-Meeting monthly to swap industry news and tips, the members of 5E work separately (see sites) but are all devoted to helping writers reach their full creative potential in a variety of media.
-They are also committed to sharing their knowledge in the form of workshops, panel discussions, and individual mentoring at venues such as Grub Street in Boston, the Brooklyn Book Festival, the Miami Book Fair, and the Center for Fiction in New York.
-Each member also contributes material to 5E’s newsletter.
-They maintain close ties with industry professionals such as agents and in-house editors and publishers.
+Meeting monthly to swap industry news and tips, the members of 5E work separately but are all devoted to helping writers reach their full creative potential in a variety of media.
+They are also committed to sharing their knowledge in the form of workshops, panel discussions, and individual mentoring at venues such as Grub Street in Boston, the Brooklyn Book Festival, and the Center for Fiction in New York.
+They maintain close ties with agents and in-house editors and publishers.

 Judy Sternlight spent nearly a decade editing books at Random House, Ballantine, and Modern Library before founding Judy Sternlight Literary Services.
-Prior to her career in publishing, she performed and taught improvisational theater with Some Assembly Required in New York City.
-Judy recently edited The Brown Reader: 50 Writers Remember College Hill (Simon and Schuster, 2014) and has worked with many acclaimed writers including Elliot Ackerman, Marie-Helene Bertino, Rita Mae Brown, Gwen Florio, Bret Anthony Johnston, Peter Matthiessen, and Daniel Menaker.
+Prior to her career in publishing, she performed and taught improvisational theater with Some Assembly Required in NYC.
+She occasionally teaches at The Center for Fiction and other NYC arts organizations, blending theatrical and literary techniques to help writers hone their craft.
+She’s worked with many acclaimed writers including Elliot Ackerman, Marie-Helene Bertino, Rita Mae Brown, Mamta Chaudhry, Gwen Florio, Bret Anthony Johnston, Peter Matthiessen, and Daniel Menaker.
 For more information: www.Judysternlightlit.com.

 Prior to becoming an independent editor, Jane Rosenman was an Executive Editor at Houghton Mifflin, Scribner, and St. Martin's Press.
 She was also Editorial Director at Washington Square Press.
 Jane has edited fiction writers such as Andrea Barrett, Elinor Lipman, Howard Norman, and Meg Wolitzer.
 In the memoir category, she has worked with Alice Sebold and with Mira Bartok.
 Jane now edits for publishers, agents, and individual writers.
 For more information, visit www.linkedin.com/in/janerosenman..